Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why is the summer solstice longer?

 According to the Hanoi Astronomical Society (HAS), this year's Summer Solstice takes place on June 21, at 3:46 a.m.
 (Vietnam time).
-The Earth's north pole will tilt toward the Sun.
+The Earth's North Pole will tilt toward the Sun.
 At this time, the Sun will reach its maximum position in the northern part of the sky.
 The Sun will shine directly on the Tropic of Cancer at 23.44 degrees north latitude.

-Why is June 21 the longest day in 2024? photo 1
+Why is June 21 the longest day in 2024?
+Photo 1

-This year's Summer Solstice falls on June 21.
+This year's Summer Solstice falls on June 21st.

 Solstices occur twice a year, one in the summer called the Summer Solstice - June, and one in the winter called the Winter Solstice - December.
 On the Summer Solstice, the Sun is highest in the North, on the Winter Solstice, the Sun is highest in the South.

-The summer solstice is the day with the longest daylight hours of the year.
+The summer solstice is the day with the longest daylight of the year.

 On this day, the light from the Sun shines perpendicular to the Tropic of Cancer of the Earth - or more precisely, people standing at the Tropic of Cancer will see the Sun directly overhead (zenith) at noon.

 As mentioned above, Summer Solstice is not a day, but a specific time.
 The reason why people call a certain day Summer Solstice every year is simply because the Summer Solstice falls on that day of the year.
-Meanwhile, different locations in the world have time zone differences, while in one place it is the night of the previous day, in another place it may be morning or noon of the next day.
+Meanwhile, different places in the world have time zone differences, while in one place it is the night of the previous day, in another place it may be morning or noon of the next day.

-The time of the summer solstice is unique, it corresponds to different hours in each location and therefore corresponds to different days.
+The time of the summer solstice is unique, it corresponds to different hours in each location and therefore to different days.
 However, in locations further east, the time zone difference will lead to a difference in days.

 According to Health and Life